mattblasa/azure-comet/README.md

 * depth -  total depth (numeric)
 * table -  width of top of diamond relative to widest point (numeric)

-A description of these terms can be found below, in the project links section.
+A website with a detailed description of these terms can be found below, in the project links section.

 ## Installation